 cognitive abilities?
 How can we relieve ourselves of the repression?

-people who care about me and how important their love is.
-However, I let my mind go wherever it wants to go.
-This might lead to really good feelings about myself,
+- Think about the people who care about you and how important their love is.
+But let your mind go wherever it wants to go.

-or maybe sad feelings, sad enough to cry.
+Thinking about your past might lead to really good feelings about yourself, or maybe sad feelings, sad enough to make you cry.

-they have created.
-If they were early childhood experiences, I know those thought patterns may be underpinning subsequent perspectives and behaviors.
-Usually I end up feeling
+- Next, think about the thought patterns your experiences have created.
+If they were early childhood experiences, those thought patterns are likely underpinning your current perspectives and behaviors.

 Integrating Your Deeper Feelings